LD0720/Analysis-and-Design-Algorithms/README.md

 ### Deliverables.
 You are required to submit one Java file titled TheBadBatch containing the following methods.
 The class name must be TheBadBatch and the class must have a package name csen703.main.assignment1.

-a) public static boolean TatooineToNabooDivideAndConquer(int [] fuel) that implements a divide and conquer approach to finding whether Naboo can be reached using allies fuel only or not.
+- public static boolean TatooineToNabooDivideAndConquer(int [] fuel) that implements a divide and conquer approach to finding whether Naboo can be reached using allies fuel only or not.
-b) public static boolean TatooineToNabooGreedy(int [] fuel) that implements the Greedy approach that does the same but runs in O(n)
+- public static boolean TatooineToNabooGreedy(int [] fuel) that implements the Greedy approach that does the same but runs in O(n)